trackerproject/trackeR/README.md

 appropriate manipulation of the training or competition attributes, the data are placed into session-aware data objects of class trackeRdata (S3 class).
-The information in the resultant data objects can then be visualised, summarised and analyses through corresponding flexible and extensible methods.
+The information in the resultant data objects can then be visualised, summarised and analysed through corresponding flexible and extensible methods.

 ### Current capabilities